 This collection consists of one envelope containing sixteen items.

-The precise provenance is unknown but since Petersilea was on the NEC faculty and his student Inez Day appears to have studied with him at NEC, having studied with him previously at another institution, it seems likely that Petersilea donated them himself.
+The precise provenance is unknown but since Petersilea was on the NEC faculty and his student Inez Day appears to have studied with him at NEC, having studied with him previously at another institution, it seems likely that Petersilea donated the collection himself.

-Access to the Carlyle Petersilea Collection is granted by the Archivist or Director of Libraries.
+Access to the Carlyle Petersilea Collection is granted by the NEC Archivist.
 Appointments must be scheduled in advance.
 There are no restrictions pertaining to this collection.

 All copyrights to this collection belong to the New England Conservatory.
 Permission to publish materials from this collection is granted by the Director of Libraries.
-This collection should be cited as the Carlyle Petersilea Collection, New England Conservatory, Boston, MA.
+This collection should be cited as the Carlyle Petersilea Collection, New England Conservatory Archives, Boston, MA.